Exploring the Majestic Trails of Rocky Mountain National Park, Colorado

 Emerald Lake

 Another fantastic thing to do is the Old Fall River Road.
-The road opened in 1920, bringing drivers closer to the park's wilderness.
-The 11-mile-long, one-way route climbs uphill from Horseshoe Park to Fall River Pass, while numerous switchbacks, primarily gravel terrain, and an absence of guardrails keep the speed limit at 15 mph.
+The road opened in 1920, bringing drivers closer to the park’s wilderness.
+The 11-mile-long one-way route climbs from Horseshoe Park to Fall River Pass, with numerous switchbacks, primarily gravel terrain, and no guardrails, keeping the speed limit at 15 mph.
 You can take the road to the Endovalley Picnic Area, which provides an excellent spot for lunch and the opportunity to turn around and head back down the road.
 The area also offers bathrooms.

-The route does not require four-wheel-drive vehicles, but I recommend having a car with some four-wheel-drive capabilities and high clearance.
+The route does not require four-wheel-drive vehicles, but I recommend a car with some four-wheel-drive capability and high ground clearance.
 The road is slow, and driving Old Fall River Road is more about the journey than the destination.
-The route winds through various scenic viewing areas, which showcase everything from waterfalls to foliage.
-Taking Old Fall River Road also allows visitors to skip almost all the nearly 3-mile hike to Chasm Falls, a popular waterfall destination.
-Still, if you fear heights, I suggest you have someone else in the driver's seat, as there are some steep drop-offs.
+The route winds through scenic viewing areas that showcase everything from waterfalls to foliage.
+Taking Old Fall River Road also allows visitors to skip almost the entire 3-mile hike to Chasm Falls, a popular waterfall destination.
+Still, if you fear heights, I suggest you have someone else in the driver’s seat, as there are some steep drop-offs.

 Old Fall River Road is free with Rocky Mountain National Park admission.
 It is easily accessed from the Fall River Entrance Station along Highway 34; the Alpine Visitor Center is the closest.
 Keep in mind that Old Fall River Road closes seasonally and for maintenance.
 Additionally, vehicles measuring more than 25 feet or pulling trailers are prohibited.